planetarypy/pvl/docs/standards.rst

 of them.
 We will also use ``pvl`` to refer to this Python library.

-In practice, since people are not typcially aware of the formal PVL specification, when most people say "PVL" they are referring to generic "PVL text."
+In practice, since people are not typcially aware of the formal PVL specification, when most people say "PVL" they are most likely referring to generic "PVL text."